 The Interior Design specialization of the M.S. in Design and Merchandising offers the opportunity for you to explore creativity, sustainability, and health and wellness within the context of Interior Design.
-Whether you are seeking greater depth and the research skills to engage in evidence-based design or planning to return to practice with terminal degree credentials enabling you to teach, our program can change your career.

 Major areas of specialization for graduate study and research in Interior Design include:

 - Healthcare facilities design

 - Sustainable design